 For journey planning, all train/bus/ferry timetables and maps visit www.transperth.wa.gov.au

 The Perth CBD operates a Free Transit Zone (FTZ) where travel on public transport is free.
 The boundaries of this free travel zone are defined here.
 Simply hop on any train, bus or CAT bus.
 CATS are free colour coded buses that operate around the CBD – for more info visit LookatWA.

 Secure paid parking is available close to all the evening events, marked for you on our Hullabaloo Google Map.
 Keep an eye out for people who might be walking alone between events or to their car, and please, if you are alone, find some buddies to walk with.
 If you’re unsure about where to go or how to find something, come find a committee member and we’ll point you in the right direction.

 Wilson Parking offer a service called “Book a Bay“, which is super cheap on weekends, and invaluable when parking in the city.
 You are required to make an account, and it will then use your credit card as your “ticket” (ie, there is a slot for it in the ticket machine when you drive into the carpark).

-The closest carpark to Perth Town Hall for the Ball on Sunday, and for the Saturday and Sunday late nights at Huzzard Studios, is “Kings Complex – 517 Hay Street”.
+For the Saturday and Sunday late nights at Huzzard Studios, is “Kings Complex – 517 Hay Street”.
 As long as you pre-book, it will only cost you $8 for the entire night (and for example, I just tried booking for the night of the ball from 5pm on Sunday to 6am Monday morning, and it was still only $8).
 That said, you can only enter and exit once, so just be aware!
 Additionally, as long as there are spots available in the car park, you can usually pre-book even 10 minutes before you get to the carpark.